Generalized Nash equilibrium problems with quasi-linear constraints: Solving Polynomial Optimization

 \end{itemize}

 Recall that $e_i$ represents the vector of all zeros except that $i$th entry is $1$.
 The notation $y^{(k)}_{e_i}$ denotes the entry of $y^{(k)}$ labeled by $e_i$.
-Denote the vector \be u^{(k)} \coloneqq (y^{(k)}_{e_1},y^{(k)}_{e_2}, \ldots, y^{(k)}_{e_n}). \ee The following is the convergence property of Algorithm~\ref{alg:mom-sos} when it is applied to solve polynomial optimization problems \reff{eq:findfirstKKT}, \reff{theta>=uj}, or \reff{eq:branch_max}.
-They are shown in \cite{nie2023convex, Nie2020nash}.
+The following is the convergence property of Algorithm~\ref{alg:mom-sos} when it is applied to solve polynomial optimization problems \reff{eq:findfirstKKT}, \reff{theta>=uj}, or \reff{eq:branch_max}.
+These conclusions are shown in \cite{nie2023convex, Nie2020nash}.

 \begin{theorem} Suppose the optimization problem~\reff{eq:pop} is \reff{eq:findfirstKKT}, \reff{theta>=uj}, or \reff{eq:branch_max}.
 Assume $\Theta$ is a generic symmetric positive definite matrix and the real variety of $\Phi$ is a finite set.
 Then, we have: